Coherent confluence modulo relations and double groupoids: Coherent completion modulo

 \section{Coherent completion modulo}

-In this section, we show how to construct a double coherent presentation of an $(n-1)$-category $\Cr$ starting with a presentation of this $(n-1)$-category by an $n$-polygraph modulo.
-We explain how the results presented in this section generalize to $n$-polygraph modulo the coherence results from $n$-polygraphs as given in~\cite{GuiraudMalbos09,GuiraudMalbos12mscs}.
+We construct a double coherent presentation of an $(n-1)$-category, starting with one of its presentations by an $n$-polygraph modulo, and by adding square cells given by the confluence diagrams of some of its critical branchings modulo.
+Let $\Pr=(R,E,S)$ denote a $n$-polygraph modulo.